 The first step to sizing your system is knowing your energy bill and past usage in monthly and annual kWh consumption.
 This information should be available on your utility’s account portal.
 It is useful for determining what percentage of your energy consumption you want to supplement with solar, and is handy for installers.

 If your solar array produces more energy than you consume in a month, utilities and co-ops will typically either pay you for the difference or add a credit to your account, which can be used in the future if solar production does not meet consumption.
 However, utilities can have different restrictions on how these credits roll over, so check with yours for details.

 Your utility’s credit policies will be useful to know when determining your desired array size.
 If your utility provides a credit that runs out at the end of the year, it may not be in your best interest to size an array that meets 100% of your energy needs, as any surplus or credit will not carry over to the next year.
 To save money on installation and material costs and take advantage of your utility’s payment/credit system, it may be wise to size an array that covers 50-80% of your energy needs.
 (In North Carolina, average residential electricity consumption is approximately 1,100 kWh per month.)

 It is useful to have an idea of your preferred system size before talking to installation companies.
 They will be able to help you determine what size you ultimately need, but having this knowledge will allow you to better participate in the process.

 Conclusion and Next Steps

 There are a number of items to consider to ensure you end up with a PV system that meets your needs, but if you’ve gotten this far, you’re on your way.
-Whenever you’re ready to take next steps, make sure to spend time finding a quality solar installation company, check on pricing and incentives, and ask your electric utility for advice.
+Whenever you’re ready to take next steps, check out our follow-up article on finding a solar installation company, navigating pricing and incentives, and reaching out to your utility.